Performance Management Models

 While the OKR model offers a compelling alternative to the traditional approach, it’s important to remember that there’s no one-size-fits-all solution in performance management.
 The ideal model depends on your organization’s unique needs, culture, and industry.

 However, certain common features underpin effective performance management regardless of the chosen model.
-These features act as guiding principles, ensuring a flexible and adaptable approach that caters to evolving needs and dynamic workplaces.
+These features act as guiding principles of performance reviews, ensuring a flexible and adaptable approach that caters to evolving needs and dynamic workplaces.

 Common Features Across Performance Management Models